CaffeinatedCarter/hackintosh/README.md

 ![Hackintool Graphics](Screenshots/Post_HackintoolGraphics.png)

-_Note: You should also make these changes to your USB drive Clover configuration so that it can properly boot your system if the `Macintosh SSD` EFI partition gets messed up.
+_Note: You should also make these changes to your USB drive OpenCore configuration so that it can properly boot your system if the `Macintosh SSD` EFI partition gets messed up.
 If you don't update the configuration, you'll have to swap back to using the integrated graphics instead of the discrete graphics card._

 ### Map USB Ports